Metellina

 Metellina is a genus of tetragnathid spiders that occurs mostly in Eurasia, with two species found in North America.
 M. segmentata was introduced to Canada.

 Some researchers consider this genus to belong to a distinct family, the Metidae.

 M. segmentata is probably the most abundant orb-weaving spider of Germany.

+Description

+Metellina species have an abdomen longer than wide, usually without tubercles.
+The secondary eyes have a canoe-shaped tapetum.
+The posterior lateral eyes are located on a single tubercle.

+The epigynal plate is flat with posterior-facing copulatory openings.
+The fertilization ducts originate near the anterior area of the spermathecae with a mass of accessory glands near the copulatory ducts.
+The palpal patella has one macroseta.

+The genus is most similar to Meta.

+Life style

+Metellina species are web dwellers that make their webs low in vegetation.

 Name

 The genus name is an alteration of the related genus Meta.